Skip to content

 • Is the difference real, or just LLM run-to-run noise?

-CAFE treats each pipeline knob as an experimental factor, generates factorial designs, executes configurations with replication, collects ordinal quality judgments (LLM judge + human experts), and attributes variance with mixed-effects and ordinal models.
+CAFE treats each pipeline knob as an experimental factor, generates factorial designs, executes configurations with replication, collects quality judgments (LLM judge + humans), and attributes the variance with mixed-effects models matched to the rubric's scale.

-You bring your system as a black boxrun(config, item) -> output.
-CAFE runs the experiment around it.
-It never needs to know your pipeline's topology, which is why it works for any compound system: RAG, routing, cascades, agents.
+Bring your system as a black boxrun(config, item) -> output — or compose it inside CAFE from your own techniques.
+Either way CAFE runs the experiment around it, which is why it works for any compound system: RAG, routing, cascades, agents.

 Where to go next